 Should you buy the Razer Kaira Pro?

 If you’ve just gotten your hands on a shiny new console and want something to match, you should consider the Razer Kaira Pro, which is currently $119.
 Otherwise, there are probably better options.

 The Razer Kaira Pro is a great Xbox gaming headset, to be sure.
 It’s comfortable, sounds pretty good, has a great mic, and gets very good battery life.
-Xbox Wireless is easy to use, and seems pretty well lag free.
+Xbox Wireless is easy to use, and seems pretty well lag-free.
 However, if you need a headset for even one more platform, this probably isn’t the one to get.
-The good microphone it comes with doesn’t work on mobile, so voice chat will suffer if you’re one of the millions who play Fortnite or PUBG Mobile on you iPhone.
+The good microphone it comes with doesn’t work on mobile, so voice chat will suffer if you’re one of the millions who play Fortnite or PUBG Mobile on your iPhone.
 The PC experience isn’t great either, though that seems partly due to Microsoft’s slapdash implementation of Xbox Wireless.

 Normally, in a review like this, I’d stick to other wireless headsets in recommending alternatives, but Xbox complicates that.
 The tricky thing about alternatives is that Xbox Wireless seems to be the root of some of the Kaira Pro’s awkwardness, and many wireless options for Xbox One and Xbox Series X/S use it.
 Just about any gaming headset meant for Xbox Wireless is also going to offer a similarly spartan PC experience.
 However, if you don’t mind a headset that plugs into your controller, the options open up considerably.